Problems With Urethra After Childbirth?

 Sip, Don’t Gulp

-Drinking fluids helps kick your systems back into action.
+Drinking fluids helps kick your system back into action.
 Rather than gulping vast quantities of water, sip water continually.

 Get Moving (Gently Does It)

-Moving around similarly helps your body wake back up.
-While you may be weak still, begin as soon as you can, even if it’s with short, accompanied walks up and down the ward.
+Moving around slowly after giving birth can also help your body recalibrate.
+You may still feel weak, and that is normal, but try to begin as soon as you can, even if it’s with short, accompanied walks up and down the ward.

-Take it easy and listen to your body (don’t push through unusual pain).
-But as you gain strength, your body will respond and your systems will find their rhythm again.
+Take it easy and listen to your body.
+As you gain strength, your body will respond, and your systems will find their rhythm again.

 If You’re Shy, Ask for a Little Space

-It can be difficult to pee with an audience, so if your nurses are hovering and you’re finding it gives you performance anxiety, don’t feel shy to politely ask for a little space.
+It can be difficult to pee with an audience, so if your nurse is hovering over you, don’t feel shy to politely ask for a little space.

 Try Sitz Baths or Ice Packs

-If swelling and bruising has caused pain that is making it psychologically difficult for you to urinate, try ice packs or ask your nurse if a sitz bath would help relieve that pain.
+If swelling and bruising have caused pain and that is making it difficult for you to urinate, try ice packs or ask your nurse if a sitz bath could help manage the pain.

 Picture a Waterfall…

-It may be a little silly (and it’s more a way of overcoming a psychological hurdle) but picturing running water can sometimes help if you’re trying to stimulate your urge to urinate.
-You can also run a tap.
+It may be a little silly (and it’s more a way of overcoming a psychological hurdle), but picturing running water can sometimes help if you’re trying to stimulate your urge to urinate.
+You can also run a tap and that can help too.

 What About Postpartum Urinary Incontinence?

-It is common to experience a little incontinence during pregnancy, due to:
+It is common to experience some urinary incontinence during pregnancy, due to:

-• Increased pressure on the bladder: Your growing baby puts pressure on the bladder and surrounding organs, which can lead to loss of urine or an increased need to urinate in women during pregnancy.
+- Increased pressure on the bladder: Your growing baby puts pressure on the bladder and surrounding organs, which can lead to an increased need to urinate in women during pregnancy and potentially some urinary leakage as well.

-• Hormonal changes: Hormonal changes during pregnancy cause your pelvic floor muscles to relax, which can lead to incontinence.
-(Pelvic floor exercises can help strengthen muscles both during pregnancy and postpartum, after delivery.)
+- Hormonal changes: Hormonal shifts during pregnancy cause your pelvic floor muscles to relax, which can lead to incontinence.

 Wear Leakproof Underwear While You’re Recovering from Giving Birth

-Instead, allow yourself time to recover and provide yourself tools to ease that recovery time.
-Soreness, tenderness, and light bladder leaks will likely be part of that recovery.
-Leakproof underwear will offer you protection from any involuntary urine leakage and help minimize the embarrassment and inconvenience of postpartum urinary incontinence.
+Allow yourself time to recover and provide yourself with tools to ease that recovery time.
+Soreness, tenderness, and light bladder leaks can be a normal part of recovery.
+Leakproof incontinence underwear will offer you protection from any involuntary urine leakage and help minimize the inconvenience of postpartum urinary incontinence.

 Do keep your doctor abreast of what’s happening and always be alert to signs of more serious medical concerns.
 In particular, don’t ignore unusual or persistent pain or bleeding.
-Other than that, be kind to yourself—you just gave birth!
+Always remember: Be kind to yourself—you just gave birth!